tedlasai/blur-viewer/ReadMe.txt

-Please open "index.html" to see our viewer!
+Please open "index.html" to see our viewer.
+It can take some time (30 s - 1 min) to load due to the large amount of videos that need to be load.